pocomane/retro-console-games/README.md

 Shining in the Darkness
 Shinobi III - Return of the Ninja Master               ; excellent Snake Rattle 'n' Roll
-Sonic and Knuckles                                     ; very-good Sonic the Hedgehog                                     ; very-good Sonic the Hedgehog 2                                   ; excellent Sonic the Hedgehog 3                                   ; very-good Splatterhouse 2
+Sonic and Knuckles                                     ; good Sonic the Hedgehog                                     ; good Sonic the Hedgehog 2                                   ; excellent Sonic the Hedgehog 3                                   ; good Splatterhouse 2
 Splatterhouse 3
 Star Control